SavoryBacon/cookiecutter-python-library/{{cookiecutter.project_name}}/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Look through the Gitlab or JIRA issues for bugs.
+Feel free to snag
-is open to whoever wants to implement it.
+anything not currently being worked on.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Look through the Gitlab or JIRA issues for features.
+Feel free to snag anything not currently being worked on.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Health Check could always use more documentation, whether as part of the
+{{ cookiecutter.project_name }} could always use more documentation, whether as part of the
-official Health Check docs, in docstrings, or even on the web in blog posts,
+official project docs, in docstrings, or even on a team Wiki or Sharepoint.
-articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.username }}/{{ cookiecutter.repo_name }}/issues.
+The best way to send feedback is to email {{ cookiecutter.username }}@tdstelecom.com.

 If you are proposing a feature: